Hal Larsen, Ph.D., MT, CLS

 About the Office

-The School of Allied Health Sciences offers eighteen different doctoral, masters and baccalaureate health professions degree programs in the rehabilitation sciences, clinical laboratory sciences, speech, language and hearing sciences, disciplines related to primary care, and healthcare management.
-With a Fall 2011 enrollment exceeding 1300 students on four campuses (Lubbock, Amarillo, Odessa and Midland), it is the largest School of Allied Health Sciences in Texas, and one of the most diverse and fastest growing institutions of its kind in the nation.
-The School of Allied Health Sciences is dedicated to providing a high-quality, student-centered learning environment that seeks, through continuous quality improvement, to achieve the highest levels of excellence in teaching, research and clinical service.
+The School of Health Professions offers eighteen different doctoral, masters and baccalaureate health professions degree programs in the rehabilitation sciences, clinical laboratory sciences, speech, language and hearing sciences, disciplines related to primary care, and healthcare management.
+With a Fall 2011 enrollment exceeding 1300 students on four campuses (Lubbock, Amarillo, Odessa and Midland), it is the largest School of Health Professions in Texas, and one of the most diverse and fastest growing institutions of its kind in the nation.
+The School of Health Professions is dedicated to providing a high-quality, student-centered learning environment that seeks, through continuous quality improvement, to achieve the highest levels of excellence in teaching, research and clinical service.

 Academic degree programs offered include Doctor of Audiology (Au.D.); Doctor of Philosphy in Communication Sciences & Disorders (Ph.D); Doctor of Philosophy in Rehabilitation Sciences (Ph.D., RS); Doctor of Physical Therapy (DPT); Doctor of Science in Physical Therapy (Sc.D., PT); Master of Science degrees in Molecular Pathology, Clinical Practice Management, and Speech-Language Pathology; professional Masters' degrees in Athletic Training (MAT), Occupational Therapy (MOT), Physical Therapy (MPT), Physician Assistant Studies (MPAS), and Rehabilitation Counseling (MRC); and Bachelor of Science degrees in Clinical Laboratory Science, Speech, Language and Hearing Sciences, and Clinical Services Management.